dryan/static-zipcode-api/README.md

 # Static ZIP Code API

-Simple "API" for retrieving information about a given ZIP Code via (several thousand) static files.
-The idea is to host these on a CDN like Amazon S3.
+Simple "API" for retrieving information about a given ZIP Code via (several hundred thousand) static files.
+The idea is to host these on a static storage service like Amazon S3.

 There are two flavors: vanilla JSON and JSONP with a hardcoded callback function of `zipapicallback`.